Massachusetts sports betting is now legal, and it's important to understand you may have to pay taxes if you win a certain amount of money.

 Every Massachusetts taxpayer must report non-cash gambling winnings as well.
 It is treated as Massachusetts gross income equal to the fair market value of the win.
 Taking down that $100,000 Ferrari is great but it comes with outstanding tax liabilities.
 The gambling establishment will provide you with form 1099-MISC.
 If they don’t, you are responsible to fill one out yourself.

-Every gaming establishment is obligated to issue you a Form w-2G if you win $5000 or greater.
+Every gaming operator, such as FanDuel Massachusetts is obligated to issue you a Form W-2G if you win $5000 or greater.
 If for some reason you don’t get the form, contact the casino as they should have a copy.
 If that fails for some reason, contact the IRS itself as they too should have a copy.
 Not having the form does not relieve you of the income tax liability, so just report the company using the above process.

 Yes, you can deduct gambling losses in Massachusetts on both your Federal and State tax returns.
 But state and federal rules only let you deduct up to the number of your gambling winnings.
 So in other words you can’t use gambling losses to offset federal gross income.
 They can only offset gambling income.

 Lottery winnings are taxable in Massachusetts in a similar manner to how casino and sports betting winnings are taxed.
 On the Federal level, lottery wins are taxed at the same rate as regular income and are entered on Schedule 1 as you do with gambling win.
 As for the state, winnings are entered on Line 8b and are also taxed at the same 5% rate as on regular income.